Who this guide is for

-- Then scan the scenarios to see if any of them apply to you.
-(They assume that you’ve done everything in levels 1-3.)
+- The scenarios listed after are for higher-stakes situations — scan them to see if any of them apply to you.
+(Because the stakes are higher, they assume that you’ve done everything in levels 1-3.)

 - This guide is a living document – please feel free to submit a pull request or fork your own version of this guide on GitHub.

 - What kind of danger are you in?
-E.g. corporate espionage, police/state intervention, online harassment/doxxing.
+E.g. credit card hack, corporate espionage, online harassment/doxxing.

 - What kind of assets are you protecting?
 E.g. confidential documents, private photos.